eshangulati/mlxmate/README.md

 ```

 The installation script will automatically:
-- Detect if you have conda installed and create a dedicated environment
-- Install all Python dependencies (MLX, Mistral, etc.)
+- Install all Python dependencies (MLX, Mistral, etc.) using pip
 - Test the installation to ensure everything works
+- Work with any Python 3.8+ installation

 ### Usage